Silvana De Stefano: Biography

-Born in Naples, she moved to Rome where at the Accademia di Belle Arti, she attended Pericle Fazzini and Greco lectures on sculpture and Toti Scialoja lectures on painting.
-She graduated in 1986 in Architecture at La Sapienza-Università degli Studi in Rome.
+Born in Naples, she moved to Rome where at the Accademia di Belle Arti, she learnerd from Pericle Fazzini and Greco learning sculpture and Toti Scialoja on painting.
+She graduated in 1986 in Architecture at La Sapienza-Università degli Studi.

-Once graduated, she assisted the post-graduate lectures on urban planning engineering and architecture at the Università degli Studi in Rome.
+She assisted the post-graduate lectures on urban planning engineering and architecture at the Università degli Studi in Rome.
 In 1989, she won a scholarship from the CNR (National Counsel on Research) at the University of California, Berkeley.
-She settled in California where while studying, she dedicated herself to sculpture and painting.
+She settled in California, dedicating herself to sculpture and painting.

-In 1992, she moved to New York City where she met the famous Art Gallery owner, Leo Castelli who suggested her to organize a solo exhibition at his West Broadway Art Gallery.
-But the artist had to postpone the exhibition when she committed herself, in 1994, commissioned by the Finmeccanica, to work on an installation within the company headquarters in Rome, the Palazzo di Vetro, build in 1963 (by Giò Ponti), Piazza Monte Grappa.

-During the lengthy process of setting up this work, that the artist entitles "Movements", De Stefano is assisted by Leo Castelli, who visits her in Rome and follows the works from New York.
+In 1992, she moved to New York City where she met gallery owner Leo Castelli who suggested she organize a solo exhibition at his West Broadway Art Gallery.
+She postponed the exhibition when she accepted a commission by the Finmeccanica to work on an installation at company headquarters in Rome.
+During the process of setting up this installation, which the artist entitled "Movements", Castelli assisted De Stefano, visiting her in Rome.

-In 1998, commissioned by SACE, she created a sculpture called "Suspended Column", a brand new project within the SACE headquarters, Piazza Poli, behind the Trevi Fountain.
+In 1998, commissioned by SACE, she created a sculpture called "Suspended Column", within SACE headquarters.